 The Postpartum Progress points out that the CDC postpartum depression statistics are self reported.
 The numbers may actually be significantly higher because many a new mom may not report it out of fear and shame.

 The American Psychological Association says, “It’s common for women to experience the “baby blues” — feeling stressed, sad, anxious, lonely, tired or weepy — following their baby’s birth.
 But some women, up to 1 in 7, experience a much more serious mood disorder — postpartum depression.”

 Symptoms Of Postpartum Depression

-Erica Komisar, LCSW, is a psychoanalyst, parenting expert, and author of Being There: Why Prioritizing Motherhood in the First Three Years Matters (affiliate link).
-I am pleased to welcome her today and allow her to share a bit about one sign of postpartum depression with you here.
+Erica Komisar, LCSW, is a psychoanalys and parenting expert.
+She is also author of Being There: Why Prioritizing Motherhood in the First Three Years Matters (affiliate link).
+I am pleased to welcome her today.
+She is going to share a bit about one sign of postpartum depression-boredom.

 Boredom Can Be A Sign Of Postpartum Depression